-Individual Timeline Employee Volunteer Annually, no later than 15 days after the anniversary of the most recent VSC or OD; Students (including international students) • Where a VSC has been provided by a student or volunteer that is more than 6 months old and less than 5 years old before the individual starts interacting with children; and Providers Persons ordinarily resident or regularly • After any break in the relationship with the licensee that has lasted less than 6 months, only if an OD would have been required during the break, before the relationship resumes.
-Persons ordinarily resident or regularly present at the premises who are over required during the break, before the relationship resumes. the age of 18 years
+Individual Timeline Employee • Annually, no later than 15 days after the anniversary of the most recent VSC or OD; Volunteer • Where a VSC has been provided by a student or volunteer Students (including international that is more than 6 months old and less than 5 years old before the individual starts interacting with children; and students) before the individual starts interacting with enharch, and Providers • After any break in the relationship with the licensee that has lasted less than 6 months, only if an OD would have been Persons ordinarily resident or regularly required during the break, before the relationship resumes. present at the premises who are over the age of 18 years

-- □ ODs will be obtained from the individuals mentioned above every calendar year except if the individual has to provide a VSC that year. - ☐ Any person from whom the home child care agency is required to obtain a VSC must provide ODs to Home Visitor and or Executive Director at the home child care agency as soon as reasonably possible any time they are convicted of any offence under the Criminal Code (Canada). - Infrequent visitors will provide Family Space an Offence Declaration and No Interaction With Children form as approved by the agency.
-These may include cleaning contractors, educational tutors or music instructors that have no interaction with day care children. - Home Visitor and/or Executive Director will ensure that every OD includes all of the following information: - the name of the individual who is making the offence declaration; - the date of the last VSC or OOD or date of 18th birthday (whichever is most recent); - a list of all of the individual's convictions for offences under the Criminal Code (Canada), if any, from the date of the last VSC or OD (whichever is most recent), or a statement that the individual has t been convicted of any offences under the Criminal Code (Canada);
+- □ ODs will be obtained from the individuals mentioned above every calendar year except if the individual has to provide a VSC that year. - □ Any person from whom the home child care agency is required to obtain a VSC must provide ODs to Home Visitor and or Executive Director at the home child care agency as soon as reasonably possible any time they are convicted of any offence under the Criminal Code (Canada). - □ Infrequent visitors will provide Family Space an Offence Declaration and No Interaction With Children form as approved by the agency.
+These may include cleaning contractors, educational tutors or music instructors that have no interaction with day care children. - □ Home Visitor and/or Executive Director will ensure that every OD includes all of the following information: - the name of the individual who is making the offence declaration; - the date of the last VSC or OOD or date of 18th birthday (whichever is most recent); - a list of all of the individual's convictions for offences under the Criminal Code (Canada), if any, from the date of the last VSC or OD (whichever is most recent), or a statement that the individual has t been convicted of any offences under the Criminal Code (Canada);